Lee Enterprises makes $140M deal to buy Berkshire newspapers

 DAVENPORT, Iowa — Lee Enterprises will buy Berkshire Hathaway's BH Media Group publications and The Buffalo News for $140 million, the company said Wednesday.

-Lee Enterprises is the parent company of The Helena Independent Record as well as the Billings Gazette, Missoulian, Ravalli Republic, Helena Independent Record and the Montana Standard.
+Lee Enterprises is the parent company of the Helena Independent Record as well as the Billings Gazette, Missoulian, Ravalli Republic and the Montana Standard.
 Prior to Tuesday, it had 49 daily publications in markets across the country.

 The deal covers 30 daily newspapers in 10 states as well as 49 paid weekly publications with digital sites and 32 other print products.
 Among the daily papers are the Omaha World-Herald in Nebraska, the Tulsa World in Oklahoma and the Winston-Salem Journal in North Carolina.
 As part of the agreement, Lee will enter into a 10-year lease for BH Media's real estate.